SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/Developing_connectors_as_Visual_Studio_solutions.md

 ## Structure of a connector solution

-A connector Visual Studio solution consists of the following folders:
+A connector Visual Studio solution is organized into various folders, each serving a specific purpose:

-- *Dlls*: Contains the custom DLLs that are used by this protocol (i.e. DLLs that are not part of DataMiner but are required by this protocol).
-When the protocol gets published on SVN by the CI/CD pipeline, the DLLs provided in this folder will automatically also be published on SVN.
-This ensures that the required DLLS will be available on SVN next to the protocol XML file.
+- **Dlls**: This folder contains the custom DLLs used by this protocol.
+These DLLs are not part of DataMiner but are essential for this protocol.
+When the protocol is published on SVN through the CI/CD pipeline, the DLLs provided in this folder will also be automatically published on SVN.
+This ensures that the required DLLs are available on SVN alongside the protocol XML file.

-- *Documentation*: This folder can be used to add documentation related to this solution.
+- **Documentation**: This folder allows you to add documentation related to the solution.

-- *Internal*: This folder contains the C# class library Visual Studio projects for the QAction helper (QAction_Helper) and the class library code (QAction_ClassLibrary).
-The latter is no longer available as of v2.41.
-This folder is hidden by default, as this code is generated automatically and therefore should not be touched.
+- **Internal**: This folder contains the C# Class Library Visual Studio projects for the QAction helper (QAction_Helper) and the Class Library code (QAction_ClassLibrary).
+Obsolete from DIS v2.41 onwards.
+This folder is hidden by default as the code within it is generated automatically and should not be modified.

 > [!NOTE]
-> As from DIS v2.41, an information bar will allow you to convert existing solutions that make use of the Class Library generation feature.
-> This information bar will appear when a Class Library project (i.e. a project named "QAction_ClassLibrary" or "AutomationScript_ClassLibrary") is detected in a protocol or Automation script solution.
-As soon as you click *Fix*, the Class Library project will be removed and the references to the project will be replaced by references to the automatically generated Class Library project (which, by default, will have ID 63000).
+> From DIS v2.41 onwards, an information bar will appear when a Class Library project (i.e. a project named "QAction_ClassLibrary" or "AutomationScript_ClassLibrary") is detected in a protocol or Automation script solution.
+This information bar provides the option to convert existing solutions that use of the Class Library generation feature.
+By clicking *Fix*, the Class Library project will be removed, and references to the project will be replaced with references to the automatically generated Class Library project (default ID 63000).

-- *QActions*: This folder contains a C# class library Visual Studio project per QAction defined in the protocol XML file.
-The name of each project is QAction\_\<id>, where \<id> is the ID of the QAction as defined in the protocol XML file (e.g. QAction_2).
+- **QActions**: This folder contains a C# Class Library Visual Studio project for each QAction defined in the protocol XML file.
+These projects are named `QAction_<id>`, where \<id> represents the ID of the QAction as defined in the protocol XML file (e.g. QAction_2).

-- *Solution items*: This folder contains the protocol XML.
+- **Solution items**: This folder contains the protocol XML.
 The main difference between a solution protocol XML file and a regular protocol XML file is that the former does not contain the QAction C# code (as this is now in the QAction projects in the Visual Studio solution).

-- *Tests*: In this folder you can add test projects.
+- **Tests**: This folder is intended for test projects.

 > [!NOTE]
-> Test projects should only be integrated in protocol solutions with the purpose of testing protocol functionality (so not for system tests including certain Automation scripts, etc.).
+> Test projects should only be integrated into protocol solutions for the purpose of testing protocol functionality.
+They should not be used for system tests that include certain Automation scripts, among other things.